Kashmiri Gate, Delhi: St. James' Church

 St. James Church, also known as Skinner's Church, was commissioned by Colonel James Skinner (1778–1841), a renowned Anglo-Indian military officer who founded and led the eponymous cavalry regiment, Skinner's Horse.
 The church was designed by Major Robert Smith and constructed between 1826 and 1836.

 ISBT

 The Maharana Pratap Inter-state Bus Terminus or ISBT is the oldest and one of the largest Inter State Bus Terminals in India, operating bus services between Delhi and seven states: Haryana, Jammu & Kashmir, Punjab, Himachal Pradesh, Uttar Pradesh, Rajasthan and Uttarakhand.
 It opened in 1976.

 Metro Station

 The Kashmere Gate station of the Delhi Metro lies on the only trijunction of the Delhi Metro network: the Red, Yellow, and Violet lines converge at this station.

 Dara Shikoh Library

+Stamp of India, 2019, depicting Kashmere Gate, Delhi, from the "Historic Gates of Indian Forts and Monuments" series.

 A library established by Mughal prince Dara Shikoh, the elder brother of Emperor Aurangzeb, still exists in Kashmiri Gate.
 It is currently administered as an archaeological museum by the Archaeological Survey of India.